1452712/1452712.github.io/source/_posts/CPP-Coding-Notes.md

 - C++
 updated:
 ---
-Some notes and issues I took from work.
+Notes and issues taken down in practice.
 <!-- more -->

 ## Define Functions with Macro